1940 Auckland Rugby League season: Auckland Rugby League Primary School Management Committee

 In October L Rout, secretary of the primary school boys committee was presented with a blazer, fountain pen, and pencil in recognition of his work for ten years.
-Chairman of the Auckland Rugby League, Campbell paid tribute to his work and said “the success of the boys competition was due to the secretary’s administration.
+Chairman of the Auckland Rugby League, Campbell paid tribute to his work and said “the success of the boys competition was due to the secretary's administration.

 Auckland Rugby League Referees Association

 They held their annual meeting on 4 March with Mr. Les E. Bull presiding.
 The report presented said that “the 1939 season was successful, and the number of new members indicated the flourishing state of the association, the total active membership being 56”.
 The following officers were elected:- President, Mr. Les Bull; vice-president, Mr. J. McCowatt; senior delegate, Mr. William Mincham; junior, Mr. J. Short; schoolboys, Mr. G. Kelly; New Zealand Association, Mr. Les Bull; secretary, Mr. T.E.
 Skinner; treasurer, Mr. A. Chapman; critic, Mr. A. Sanders; appointment board appointee, Mr. Percy Rogers; examination committee, Messrs.
 M. Renton and A Brady; executive, Messrs.
-Billman, Maurice Wetherill, and R. Otto.
-At their meeting on 9 April it was decided to instruct “referees to fully penalise late tacking”… “which was unnecessarily the cause of too much injury”.
+Stuart Billman, Maurice Wetherill, and Roy Otto.
+At their meeting on 9 April it was decided to instruct “referees to fully penalise late tackling”... “which was unnecessarily the cause of too much injury”.
 At the same meeting the resignations of Messrs.
 A.G.
 Campney and R.L.
 Marrick “were received with regret”.
 On 22 April “the resignation of Mr. A. Kinnaird was received with regret”.